 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
-Clean and polish the shaft sleeve, or replace it if there are nicks or cuts on either end.
+Clean and polish the seal spacer sleeve, or replace it if there are nicks or cuts on either end.
 If any components are worn, replace the complete seal; never mix old and new seal parts.

-If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter rings and seal liner with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
+If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter.

+To ease installation of the seal, lubricate the packing rings and seal liner with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
 Assemble the seal as follows, (see Figure 4).